juspay/todo-app/tutorial/nixify/1_nix_flake.md

 [^nm]: Although macOS doesn't have first-class support in nixpkgs, [it is getting there](https://github.com/NixOS/nixpkgs/issues/116341).

-In the remaining sections of this blog post, we will provide a step-by-step demonstration of how to Nixify the todo-app project.
+The rest of this blog post will provide a step-by-step demonstration of how to Nixify the todo-app project.

 ## Introduce Flake